nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![Activity Diagram for parsing command](images/ActivityDiagram_AddCommandParser.png){:.center}

+### Create team feature

+The activity diagram when user inputs create command in the command box is similar to the Add person feature shown [above](#add-person-feature), with the difference being that Person objects are swapped with Team objects and error messages.

+The same applies for CreateCommandParser, where the activity diagram is similar to AddCommandParser, with the difference being that the valid prefixes are now `tn/` and `td/` etc. The error messages are also catered towards Team creation, as opposed to Person creation.

 ### Optional Fields feature

 The AB3 implementation made it such that you could not add a contact without having all of their fields present.
 We felt this to be not user-friendly as for our purposes it is unreasonable for users to have the phone, email, address, and major of the contact they which to add.